givingjar/blog.givingjar.org/_posts/2017-03-17-how-to-enroll-in-paypal-giving-fund.md

 When creating a fundraiser on GoFundMe, just change the campaign type to "Certified Charity" and fill in your nonprofit's name or EIN to dedicate a campaign to your organization.
 Fill in a few more text boxes, including a goal amount, and then share the campaign with anyone and everyone.

 The funds raised will go directly to the nonprofit's PayPal account.
-GoFundMe does have a fee for using their platform though: 7.9% + 30¢ per donation.
+GoFundMe does have a fee for using their platform, though: 7.9% + 30¢ per donation.

 ![][34]

 ### Giving Jar Shopper

-Our fledgeling donation software, [Giving Jar Shopper][13]{:target="\_blank"}, is a browser add-on that reminds people to donate when they shop online.
+Our fledgling donation software, [Giving Jar Shopper][13]{:target="\_blank"}, is a browser add-on that reminds people to donate when they shop online.
 If a user of our add-on decides to donate, we send them to their selected charity's PayPal Giving Fund donation page.
 This ensures every penny goes to their cause.
 Our add-on supports dozens of charities.

 If you want your nonprofit added to our software, [contact us][14]{:target="\_blank"}!
 We'll do a short interview,  write an article about what you do on our [blog][18], and add you to our program.
 We like our relationships with nonprofits to be personal. 🙂